Become a wise guide who attends to God’s activity in your own life, the lives of others, and the world.

 Grow as guide in spiritual formation through courses that are Biblically-based, expertly taught, and holistically supported.

 - Growth in formative dispositions in imitation of Christ (such as trust in God, awe, gratitude, humility, attentiveness, respect, freedom, discernment, courage, peace, etc.).

-- An understanding of a variety a resources for and experiences of classic Christian spiritual practices (e.g. communal worship, scripture meditation, retreat, journaling, service, Sabbath, spiritual direction, etc.).
+- An understanding of a variety of resources for and experiences of classic Christian spiritual practices (e.g. communal worship, scripture meditation, retreat, journaling, service, Sabbath, spiritual direction, etc.).

 - An ability to theologically reflect on and articulate the relationship between human and Christian spirituality.

-- A skill in assessing the formational impact of personal and communal events, traditions, and dispositions in nurturing or hindering spiritual formation.
+- Skill in assessing the formational impact of personal and communal events, traditions, and dispositions in nurturing or hindering spiritual formation.